Continued from A Mennonite Blast

 Just as I was thinking about that, a commercial came on TV that played a song that took me right back to one Sunday in particular.
 The song was “Red, Red Wine.”

-Cornelius was dating my friend Katharina who had lived in my colony but later moved to the colony across the main highway.
+Cornelius was dating my friend Katharina who had lived in my village but later moved to a smaller village across the main highway.
 Johan had a car that he had brought back from Canada.
-While picking her up, they had decided to stop by in at my colony.
+While picking her up, they had decided to drive through my village.

 My friends and I were doing our usual sitting under a tree eating sunflower seeds.
 My heart started racing when I saw them pull up to us.
-Johan parked the car and walked straight up to me and asked if I wanted to go with them to his colony.
+Johan parked the car, walked straight up to me, and asked if I wanted to go with them to his village.
 I didn’t think twice -- I got in and we took off, leaving all the rest of my friends under that hopeless tree in the Mexican dust.

 As he pulled up to the main highway he turned on the stereo, and that was the first time I ever heard the song “Red, Red Wine.”
 That was the most exciting thing that could happen to any of us, and he had asked me, out of all those girls.
 That made me feel special.

-We went to Johan’s colony that was the first time I had ever been to Hochstaed.
+We went to Johan’s village.
+That was the first time I had ever been to Hochstaed.
 We went to his house to bring the groceries to his mom.
 She invited us all in to sit and have some sunflower seeds in their kitchen.
 We sat and talked to her for a bit before we left.